Vietnam might be a small nation, but our love for coffee and tea far outshines our size.

 This coffee shop is not too big but offers a variety of seating options.
 For example, if you want to work while people-watching, taking a seat at the bar facing the window is sure to give you that fix.

 Their menu aims to elevate healthy eating in Vietnam.
-The source their ingredients locally, focusing on organic as much as possible, and offering both vegetarian/vegan friendly dishes.
+They source their ingredients locally, focusing on organic as much as possible and offering both vegetarian/vegan-friendly dishes.

 Another coffee shop that draws self-employed professionals into the allure of caffeine and unlimited snacks is LA Garden Restaurant And Café.

-This cafe is wonderful choice for those who are looking for an elegant venue to sometime getting down to work.
+This cafe is a wonderful choice for those who are looking for an elegant venue to sometimes getting down to work.

-A major reason that this cafe is apart of our recommended list has to be the magnificent the scenery.
+A major reason that this cafe is a part of our recommended list has to be the magnificent scenery.